 Mung beans are a nutritional powerhouse.
 They contain potassium, magnesium, folate, fiber, and are a great source for vegan protein as well.

 A study has been done on the specific health benefits for mung beans and it has been shown that mung beans have antioxidant effects, anti-fungal and antimicrobial activity, anti-inflammatory activity, and in some studies suggest that there are anti-tumor properties as well.

-- 1 cup of mung beans (soaked for two hours)
+- 1 cup mung beans soak for two hours

-- 3 green onion stalks, halved and chopped
+- 3 stalks green onions halved and chopped

 - 1 tbsp sesame oil

-In the meantime, boil the mung bean sprouts in water to cook them through.
+- In the meantime, boil the 6 oz of additional mung beans in water to cook them through.

-Once the mung beans have been soaked for a couple of hours and the water has absorbed, use a Vitamix or a blender to blend the mung beans down so that it becomes a “batter” consistency.
+- With the mung beans that have been soaking for two hours and the water has been absorbed, use a Vitamix or blender to blend the mung beans down so that it becomes a “batter” consistency.

-Once the batter has been created, mix this in with the other ingredients.
+- Once the batter has been created, mix in with the other ingredients.

 - Now, over medium-high heat, ladle this mixture into a pan and let cook on each side for 2-3 minutes depending on how golden brown you would like your pancakes.